Oven Baked Meatballs + Video

 Depending on the oven temperature and size of the meatballs, they cook in about 20-25 minutes.
 For our baked meatball recipe we use a temperature of 375°F so they cook faster and each meatball is perfectly browned.

-You should always check the internal temperature of your meat to ensure it’s safe to eat.
+You can check the internal temperature of your meat with an instant-read thermometer.
 Ground beef is cooked when it reaches an internal temp of 155°F.

 We recommend leaving the pan uncovered.
 Covering the meatballs causes steam to form, which prevents the deliciously crisp exterior that you get with direct heat from the oven.